 Have less.
 Live More.

 Over the past few years, we made a total life transformation.
 From living in a town filled with “not our people” to moving to the mountains of Western North Carolina, and now living full-time on the road in our motorhome, we’re finding satisfaction in travel, writing, and photography.

 How did this major life change happen?

 In 2013, we took a 16-day, 225-mile rafting trip on the Colorado River through Grand Canyon.
 On that trip, we had enough room to realize we were blissfully happy floating down that river, carrying minimal belongings, eating simply, and sleeping outside under the stars each night.
-We were blissfully happy with ourselves and with each other.
+We were very content with our surrounding and being with each other.

 Problem was, we realized it was the rest of our life we were not were happy with.

 So, in February of 2014, we rented out our house in the town we didn’t love and signed a lease on an even smaller house near Brevard, NC.
 We moved both our businesses and restarted them in this new town.
 And thankfully, we didn’t regret a single minute of it!